andrew-chang-dewitt/hoops-api/PROPOSAL.md

 1. A User can import Transactions from a csv
 2. A User can sign up for new Transactions to be auto-imported from participating bank accounts (using Plaid)
+3. A User can create a subset of an Envelope, called a Goal

+  1. A User can set a target date for a Goal (but a Goal doesn't have to have a target date)
+  2. A User can automatically schedule money to be moved into a Goal
-3. A User can set a goal date for an Envelope
+  3. A User can set a priority on an Goal
+  4. A User can move money in and out of being reserved for a Goal

+4. A User can create a subset of an Envelope, called an Expense

+  1. A User must set a frequency for the Expense to reoccur
-4. A User can automatically schedule money to be moved into an Envelope.
+  2. A User can automatically schedule money to be moved into an Expense
+  3. A User can set a priority on an Expense
+  4. A User can see how much is available now from an Expense
+  5. A User can see how much is reserved so far for the next occur date for an Expense
+  6. A User can move money in and out of being reserved for the next occur date for an Expense
+  7. A User can move money in and out of being reserved for the currently available funds on an Expense

 Data Design
 ---